rodrigopolo/mimovie/README.md

 mimovie
 =======

-Wrapper around the `mediainfo' for obtaining information about movie and video files
+Wrapper around the `mediainfo' for obtaining information about multimedia files.

 Overview
 --------

-Inspired by [node-mediainfo](https://github.com/deoxxa/node-mediainfo) this module provides an interface to the `mediainfo` command, it returns the common properties of a video or movie file in a JSON object.
+Inspired by [node-mediainfo](https://github.com/deoxxa/node-mediainfo) this module provides an interface to the `mediainfo` command, it returns the common properties of a video or movie file in a JSON object, it uses a custom mediainfo template that you can change.

 Install
 --------